Win a Downtown Asheville Stay + VIP Event Tickets

 John Rock Trail

 This hike is a great workout with gorgeous views of neighboring Looking Glass Rock.
-We urge caution when you reach John Rock.
-This sloping rock face can be treacherous even in dry weather.
+Once you reach John Rock, watch your step and proceed with caution.
+The sloping rock face can be treacherous even in dry weather.

 Distance: 4.6 mile loop